CCID (protocol): Hardware implementation

 According to the CCID specification by the USB standards work group, a CCID exchanges information through a host computer over USB by using a CCID message that consists of a 10-byte header followed by message-specific data.
 The standard defines fourteen commands that the host computer can use to send data and status and control information in messages.
 Every command requires at least one response message from the CCID.

 Software driver

 CCID driver support has been natively supported by Microsoft beginning with Windows 2000.
 Apple has included some form of native CCID support since Mac OS X, with support evolving alongside Common Access Card and Personal Identity Verification specifications set by the US Federal Government.
+Apple has included native CCID support on iOS since 16.0 and iPadOS since 16.1.
 On Linux and other Unixes, CCID and CT-API devices are usually accessed with user-space drivers, for which no special kernel adaptation is required.